top of page

 Today, we share the inspiring story of Laurin - a courageous boy whose journey shows the power of hope.

 The event energized the whole family.
-They quickly recognized the vital role that sport could play in Laurin's development and quality of life.
+They quickly recognized the vital role that sport could play in fostering Laurin's development and improving his quality of life.
 Following a successful trial period with the Macu4 device, the family applied to the RedLine Foundation for financial assistance.
 Their application was approved, enabling Laurin to continue exploring the world with greater independence.

 bottom of page